arpa2/tlspool/doc/p2p-tls.md

 record.
 This is normally answered by a ServerHello.
 In case of peer-to-peer TLS connection, an additional form is allowed, namely one where both sides send a ClientHello, and one of these is discarded as if it was never sent.
-The discarding recipient then responds with a ServerHello.
+The discarded recipient then switches to a server role, and responds with a ServerHello message.

 The tie-breaker that helps to decide which party should continue in the role of a client and which should continue as a server is an extension that is included